rooklift/gohalite2/README.md

 * In 4 player games, when you are seriously weak, it's best to flee and try and survive to take advantage of the (dubious) tiebreaker rules.

-* The bot isn't stateless because targets are retained.
-Sometimes swapping 2 ships' targets reduces the overall distance they have to travel.
+* Sometimes swapping 2 ships' targets reduces the overall distance they have to travel.
 So do this.